Cancer and Pain Management

 Should I be taking this medicine (if tablet or capsule) with a particular type of liquid?

-Is it safe to drink alcoholic beverages, drive, or operate machinery while taking this pain medicine?
-Are there any other activity restrictions?
+Is it safe to drink alcohol, drive, or operate machinery while taking this pain medicine?
+Are there any activity restrictions?

 Are there prescription or over-the-counter medicines that are dangerous to take with this medicine?